Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Permanently Kill Weeds in Concrete Driveway Surfaces?

-• An application with a non-selective herbicide containing the active ingredient glyphosate, such as Eraser 41% Glyphosate would be best.
+- It would be best to apply a non-selective herbicide containing the active ingredient glyphosate, such as Eraser 41% Glyphosate.

 How to Prevent Weeds From Growing Between Slabs and Cracks in Driveways

-• Prevent weeds and grasses from growing between your driveway slabs, cracks, and gaps is to seal them off with an approved sealant, concrete mix, or stabilizing sand.
+- Seal your driveway slabs, cracks, and gaps with an approved sealant, concrete mix, or stabilizing sand to prevent weeds and grasses from growing between them.

 Can Weeds and Grasses Grow in Concrete within Driveways?